Bigg Boss 11: SHOCKING! Akash Dadlani Asks Shilpa Shinde To Apply Lotion On His B*tt!

-Bigg Boss 11 is hitting headlines for one or the other reason, thanks to the controversy that the contestants are creating in the house!
-Akash Dadlani is considered as one of the craziest contestant of the season.
-But at times his crazies crosses limit and irritates the inmates as well as fans.
+Bigg Boss 11 is hitting headlines for one or the other reason, thanks to the controversies that the contestants are creating in the house!
+Akash Dadlani is considered as one of the craziest contestants of the season.
+But at times, his crazies crosses limit and irritates the inmates as well as fans.

-It has to be recalled that Akash and Shilpa's rapport broke after he called Shilpa and Vikas' fights as fake.
+It has to be recalled that Akash and Shilpa's rapport changed after he called Shilpa and Vikas' fights fake.
 He shouted at them and tried to irritate Shilpa and Arshi.
 This didn't go well with audiences as well as the host, Salman Khan, who told him as to how he was seen on television.
 Akash corrected himself and apologised to Shilpa as well as Arshi.

 Akash Asks Shilpa To Apply Lotion On His B*tt!

-In an unaired footage from an episode, Akash asks Shilpa Shinde to apply lotion on his b*tt.
+In an unaired footage from an episode, Akash asks Shilpa Shinde to apply the lotion on his b*tt.
 After listening to him, Shilpa was shocked as she felt Akash has crossed his limits!

 Akash Cracks The Same Joke Again!